MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-open-guide-qr-code.md

 # Open a guide in Dynamics 365 Guides by using a QR code (for operators)

-You can open a guide in Microsoft Dynamics 365 Guides by scanning a QR code from the Microsoft HoloLens **Home** menu.
+You can open a guide in Microsoft Dynamics 365 Guides by scanning a QR code from the mixed reality home on HoloLens.
 This can be a printed QR code or a digital QR code in a digital document.

 > [!NOTE]